This website uses cookies

 Conclusion: The Road Ahead

-The road to Riyadh is more than just a journey to a tournament; it is a journey toward a more mature, centralised and professionalised esports ecosystem for the UK and Ireland.
+The road to Riyadh is more than just a journey to a tournament; it is a journey toward a more mature, centralised and professionalised esports ecosystem for Great Britain and Ireland.

-While the ENC26 was born out of the ashes of the Olympic deal and carries the weight of ethical debate, its scale and the speed of its adoption are undeniable.
+While the ENC26 was born out of the ashes of the Olympic deal, its scale and the speed of its adoption are undeniable.
 With Jeff Simpkins and Ronan Monaghan at the helm and the global momentum of the ENC26 behind them, the regional national teams are poised to make a significant impact.

 The coming months will be critical as qualifiers begin and the final rosters take shape, marking a new chapter in the history of regional esports.